 Due to this Wondermondo advises enjoying poppies in places which are suited for this: Antelope Valley Poppy Reserve, trails around Figueroa Mountain, Hite Cove trail, Point Buchon Trail.
 Although there might be more people, there are also more chances to see untouched poppy meadows.

 Visitors face one potential danger while walking in California poppy meadows: rattlesnakes.
 Maybe there is little chance to meet them in late February – March, but you never know.

 - California State Parks.
 Antelope Valley California Poppy Reserve SNR, accessed on February 21, 2010

 - California Poppy Festival, yearly event in Lancaster devoted to poppies, accessed on February 28, 2010

 - California’s Esteemed Golden Poppy, Gardenguides.com, accessed on February 28, 2010

 San Luis Obispo County

 Carrizo Plain is one of the most unique and beautiful ecosystems in California.
-These arid grasslands have especially high diversity of wildflowers.
+These arid grasslands have an especially high diversity of wildflowers.
 This includes California goldfield (Lasthenia californica DC. ex Lindl.), lacy phacelia (Phacelia tanacetifolia Benth.), California poppy (Eschscholzia californica Cham.), tidy tips (Layia platyglossa ( Fisch. & C.A.Mey.)
 A.Gray) and numerous other species.